 Our Superexam platform

 We have designed a unique platform to support candidates in their goal to pass SQE2 and qualify as solicitors of England and Wales.
-Our content and methods are based on our years of experience providing training for the Qualified Lawyers Transfer Scheme (QLTS) OSCE assessments for foreign-qualified lawyers, which the SQE assessments are based upon.
+Our content and methods are based on our years of experience providing training for the Qualified Lawyers Transfer Scheme (QLTS) OSCE assessments for foreign-qualified lawyers, which the Solicitor Qualifying Exam is based upon.

 Our past students have told us that our training helped them significantly, not just in passing the assessments, but even in improving their existing practice due to the development and application of these universal skills.

 The best way to develop skills and root knowledge into long-term memory is through active participation and practice through practical mock stations.
 We offer mocks for every SQE2 assessment which are assessed by qualified solicitors and expert tutors with personalised feedback to help candidates build up these important skills.
 Our Superexam platform is flexible and affordable, offering the option to choose any number and type of mock sessions to suit your individual needs and budget, along with video lectures and training materials.

 We are dedicated to supporting SQE candidates and aspiring solicitors on their journey, so do not hesitate to reach out to us for further information or guidance.